Title image: Demonstrators hold up signs at a Stop Abortion Bans rally in St. Paul, Minn.

-Banning abortion nationwide would lead to a 21% increase in the number of pregnancy-related deaths overall and a 33% increase among Black women, according to new University of Colorado Boulder research.
+Banning abortion nationwide would lead to a 21% increase in the number of pregnancy-related deaths overall and a 33% increase among Black women, according to new CU Boulder research.

 Any increased death due to unsafe abortions or attempted abortions would be in addition to these estimates.